JuanPabloDiaz/weather/README.md

 Here's a closer look at the tech stack:

 - Front-End: React.js, Vite.js, Tailwind CSS
-- Back-End: Weather API
+- Back-End: N/A
 - Deployment: Vercel

 ## Get started 🛠️

-To get started with [Local Weather](https://weather.jpdiaz.dev), simply clone the repository and follow the setup instructions.
+To get started with [25 + 5 Clock](https://25.jpdiaz.dev), simply clone the repository and follow the setup instructions.
 You'll be up and running in no time!

 ### Setup 📋